Mark R. Walter Chief Executive Officer

 Alan D. Schwartz Executive Chairman

-Mr. Schwartz is the former CEO of The Bear Stearns Companies.
-During his career with Bear Stearns, he served as president and chief operating officer, as executive vice president and co-head of investment banking and in other financial management positions.
-He earned a B.A. in management science from Duke University in 1972.
-He is a member of the Duke Board of Trustees and the Fuqua School of Business Board of Visitors.
+Mr. Schwartz is Executive Chairman of Guggenheim Partners and serves on the Firm’s Executive and Management committees.
+He is the former CEO of The Bear Stearns Companies.
+During his career with Bear Stearns, he served as President and Chief Operating Officer, as Executive Vice President and Co-Head of Investment Banking and in other financial management positions.
+Mr. Schwartz earned a B.A. degree in Management Science from Duke University.
+He has been a member of the Duke Board of Trustees since 2005 and has served as Chairman of the Board of the Robin Hood Foundation and a director of St. Vincent’s Services, The National Mentoring Partnership, The American Foundation for AIDS Research and New York University Medical Center.

 Read Scott's Latest Market Perspectives